godot-rust/book/src/recipes/resource-saver-loader.md

         // Even though the Godot docs imply you don't need this check, it is in fact necessary. if Self::is_recognized_resource(res) {
-            array.push("myextension");
+            // It is also possible to add multible extensions per Saver. array.push("myextension");
         }